Mexico’s tourism hot spots see a sharp increase in covid cases

 Mexico has remained open to international visitors throughout the pandemic.
 That’s recently included accepting U.S. cruise ships with coronavirus cases onboard.
 On the whole, it has fared better than the United States against the wave the omicron variant has fueled, although statistics appear to be trending in the wrong direction.

-According to tracking data The Post compiled through Thursday afternoon, Mexico reported 53 new cases per 100,000 people over the past week, compared to 1,121 new cases per 100,000 people in the United States.
-Over the course of the pandemic, the U.S. has had nearly 58.5 million cases, compared to 4 million in Mexico, which has a population about two and a half times smaller.
+According to tracking data The Post compiled through Thursday afternoon, Mexico reported 53 new cases per 100,000 people over the past week, compared with 1,121 new cases per 100,000 people in the United States.
+Over the course of the pandemic, the U.S. has had nearly 58.5 million cases, compared with 4 million in Mexico, which has a population about two and a half times smaller.

 Mexico, however, showed a 146 percent week-over-week rise in new cases, compared to 70 percent in the United States.
 The Centers for Disease Control and Prevention rates Mexico with a Level 3 warning, advising travelers have a “high” risk of exposure to the coronavirus and should not visit unless fully vaccinated.

 On Mexico’s Caribbean coast, tourist traffic has fueled safety concerns unrelated to the coronavirus.
 This fall, alleged cartel gunmen fired shots on streets and beaches while vying for territory to sell drugs to tourists.
-Mexico has deployed a “Tourist Security Battalion” to help visitors feel safe, but officials say the foreigners’ demand for party drugs has contributed to the violence between cartels.
+Mexico has deployed a “tourist security battalion” to help visitors feel safe, but officials say the foreigners’ demand for party drugs has contributed to the violence between cartels.

 Alejandra Ibarra Chaoul contributed to this report.